jumpinjackie/forge-e33-mod/design/LANDS.md

 Land - Town
 {T}: Add {C}.
 {T}: Add {C}{C}.
 Spend this mana only to cast Gestral spells or activate abilities of Gestrals.
+---
+Lune: It's ... it's really a village of Gestrals!
+Gustave: They seem better at surviving than humans.
 ```

 [card implementation](../custom/cards/g/gestral_village.txt)